samutayuga/putumaskubesample/podschedulingrole/step5/text.md

 # Validate if the pod with the same rule is no longer schedule in node with podSize=LARGE

-We have observed that the pod from oortcloud is able to sechedule either in node with `podSize=SMALL` or in node with `podSize=MEDIUM`.
+We have observed that the pod from oortcloud is able to sechedule either in node with `compute=SMALL` or in node with `compute=MEDIUM`.
 Verify by listing pod and deployment in oortcloud namespace,

 `kubectl get deployment,pod -n oortcloud`{{exec}}